pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 ## Demo

-In this demo, we are going to use Github Actions to retrieve Pulumi credentials and use those credentials to list all the Pulumi ESC Environments in our organization.
+In this demo, we are going to use Github Actions to retrieve Pulumi credentials and use them to list all the Pulumi ESC Environments in our organization.

 <!-- markdownlint-disable ol-prefix -->
 1. Go to the OIDC Issuers Page.